videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 - Create Meeting Button - This button will create a new meeting for you.
 - Meeting ID TextField - This text field will contain the meeting ID, you want to join.
-- Join Button - This button will join the meeting which you provided.
+- Join Button - This button will join the meeting, which you have provided.

 JoinScreen will accept 3 functions in constructor.